2018 Municipal Elections

 Eligible electors will receive, by mail, a Voter Information Letter.
 This white windowed envelope will be mailed with: IMPORTANT INFORMATION: 2018 MUNICIPAL ELECTIONS printed on the front.
 This letter will contain your individual, confidential Voting PIN.

-Individual PINs will be mailed to eligible voters in early October.
+Individual PINs will be mailed to eligible voters from October 5 – 12.

 Voting instructions will be included in the voter letter mailed to each person on the Voters’ List.
 Included in this information are instructions on how to access the voting system.